-The bottom line is I have witnessed far too many individuals make all kinds of unnecessary mistakes in the pursuit of their careers.
+The bottom line is this: I have witnessed far too many individuals make all kinds of unnecessary mistakes in the pursuit of their careers.
 Be smart.
 Save yourself some grief and learn from the mistakes of others instead of merely repeating them.
 If you are thinking, “That’s OK, I already know all this,” then odds are you really don’t.

+Plain talk on nuts-and-bolts career topics is mostly what you will find here.
 While I try to inform readers on a wide variety of topics, Career Lantern is not an academic site focused on theories, abstract concepts, or research.
-Plain talk on nuts-and-bolts career topics is mostly what you will find here.

-I sincerely hope the information on Career Lantern will help you avoid much of the disappointment and frustration which many others, including myself, have sometimes encountered along the road to career success.
+I sincerely hope the information shared on Career Lantern will help you avoid much of the disappointment and frustration which many others, including myself, have sometimes encountered along the road to career success.

-Good luck in your career endeavors!
+Good luck in pursuing your career goals!